GreptimeTeam/docs/docs/v0.7/en/user-guide/clients/overview.md

 making it easier to integrate GreptimeDB into your applications.
 For more information, please refer to the [Client Libraries](/user-guide/client-libraries/overview.md) document.

-## Timezone settings
+## Time zone

+SQL client sessions use the system time zone by default.
-You can specify the time zone for current SQL client session, which will override the database's system time zone during SQL insertions or queries.
-GreptimeDB converts timestamp values from the current time zone to UTC for storage, and back from UTC to the current time zone for retrieval.
+You can specify the time zone for the current SQL client session, which will override the database's system time zone.
+GreptimeDB converts timestamp values from the current time zone to UTC for storage, and converts them back from UTC to the current time zone for retrieval.

 - To learn how to set the time zone, please refer to the documents for [MySQL](mysql.md#time-zone) and [PostgreSQL](postgresql.md#time-zone).
-- For information on how the time zone affects queries and inserts, please refer to the SQL documents in the [Write Data](../write-data/sql.md#time-zone) and [Query Data](../query-data/sql.md#time-zone) chapters.
+- For information on how the time zone affects inserts and queries, please refer to the SQL documents in the [Write Data](../write-data/sql.md#time-zone) and [Query Data](../query-data/sql.md#time-zone) chapters.